ArcanaFramework/fileformats/docs/source/detection.rst

         ...

-Directories are classified by the contents of the files within them, via the ``content_types`` class attribute, e.g.
+Formats that consists of directories with specific nested file formats within them can be defined using the ``TypedDirectory`` with ``content_types`` class attribute, e.g.

 .. code-block:: python